 3. Can be done with only you and a screen

-One of the greatest benefits of virtual volunteering is that it only involves you and a device (i.e. a computer, tablet, phone).
+One of the greatest benefits of virtual volunteering is that it only involves you and a device.
 Being a virtual volunteer requires no mandatory travel to the organization of choice – you can do all your work off-site.
 In other words, you can help out without the need to leave your home.
-With online applications like instant messaging, emails and video calling features, you can easily communicate with the supervisors at the organization without any geographical or physical limitations.
-Going into virtual volunteering means you’ll be able to work for not only your local community, but also across the country or world at the comfort of your own home.
+Online tools enable seamless communication with organization supervisors, transcending geographic and physical boundaries.
+Virtual volunteering enables you to work for your local community, as well as globally, from the comfort of your home.

 4. More laxed time commitment

 Volunteering without needing to commute to the organization leaves you with more autonomy over a flexible schedule.
-You have a variety of options to choose from when it comes to virtual volunteering: one-time, for a set period of time or as a recurring project.
-Being a virtual volunteer lets you work at your own pace, completing any tasks at a rate that seems more optimal for you and the organization you’re volunteering at.
+You can choose from various virtual volunteering options: one-time, for a set period, or as a recurring project.
+Being a virtual volunteer lets you work at your own pace.
 However, the surplus of free time compared to regular volunteer work doesn’t mean you’ll need to work more hours.
-In fact, studies have shown that investing two to three hours per week is enough to provide aid for both you and your chosen workplace.
-To avoid being overwhelmed, volunteer as much time as you can to stay comfortable and enjoy the rewarding experience.
+Indeed, studies indicate that dedicating just two to three hours per week can provide assistance for both you and your chosen workplace.
+Volunteer a comfortable amount of time to enjoy a rewarding experience without feeling overwhelmed.